ashwath92/citation-type-classifier/README.md

 ## Contact & Reference
 The system has been designed and implemented by Michael Färber and Ashwath Sampath.
-In case of questions (e.g., requesting the paper) or feedback feel free to reach out to us:

-[Michael Färber](https://sites.google.com/view/michaelfaerber), michael.faerber@kit&#46;edu
+## NOTE:
+This is a duplicate of the repository at https://github.com/michaelfaerber/citation-type-classifier.

 If you use our code or would like to referene our work, please cite our paper as follows:
 ```